saucelabs/sauce-docs/docs/secure-connections/sauce-connect/setup-configuration/docker.md

 If desired, you can specify any additional [SC CLI arguments](/dev/cli/sauce-connect-proxy/).

 :::note
 The example above uses `--network="host"` docker option to allow Sauce Connect in the Docker container to access your local services in the host machine.
 This option does not work on MacOS and Windows.
-See [Connect from a container to a service on the macOS host](https://docs.docker.com/desktop/networking/#use-cases-and-workarounds)for more details.
+See [Connect from a container to a service on the macOS host](https://docs.docker.com/desktop/networking/#use-cases-and-workarounds) for more details.
 :::

 ## Configuring Sauce Connect Proxy Using Environment Variables